-Congratulations on your pregnancy.
-You have left behind one or more of the stages of researching pregnancy symptoms, ovulation dates, finding a good ovulation calendar, fertility calculator and what not.
-We know you are excited and want only the best in this pregnancy.
+Congratulations on your pregnancy!
+You have perhaps left behind the phase of life where you were desperately researching pregnancy symptoms, ovulation dates, finding a good ovulation calendar, fertility calculator and what not.
+We know you are excited.
 Now is the time to forward think and make decisions on how to keep yourself and your growing baby healthy.
 We already talked about pregnancy nutrition and maternity clothing.
 Lets jump into another critical discussion: Pregnancy Workouts

-Before obstetricians and gynecologists decide which dose of which drug can best treat a condition without putting any harmful side effects on the mother and the baby, they consider the patient's age, general health, the number of months before delivery, tolerance for medications, and any other drugs the pregnant patient may be taking.
+Before obstetricians and gynecologists decide which drug can best treat a condition without putting any harmful side effects on the mother and the baby, they consider the patient's age, general health, the number of months before delivery, tolerance for medications, and any other drugs the pregnant patient may be taking.
 Prescribing prenatal exercises on pregnant women has to be just as scientific and precise.
 The type, intensity, frequency, and duration of a "dose" of exercise are all critical.
 One person's healthy, vigorous workout could be hazardous to another.
-These dangers may be greater in pregnant women because they are more likely to have strains and other serious side effects for the would-be mother.
+These dangers may be greater in pregnant women because they are more likely to have strains and other serious side effects.

-However, if exercise will be implemented and carried out in a normal, average range, exercise will not have an effect on the overall condition of the pregnancy and especially on labor or delivery.
+However, if done correctly, exercise will not have an adverse effect on the overall condition of the pregnancy and especially on labor or delivery.
 Quality prenatal care should be given to a mother during all stages of pregnancy.
 She should be prepared for the normal delivery of a healthy baby.
-All of these things are boiled down to the fact that a pregnant woman should be cared in such a way that she will not be compelled to do vigorous work but should not also stay in bed and be inactive until she gives birth to her baby.
+All of these things boil down to the fact that a pregnant woman should be cared in such a way that she will not be compelled to do vigorous work but should not also stay in bed and be inactive until she gives birth to her baby.

 Consequently, a pregnant woman's condition varies in relation to the growth and development of the baby inside her womb.
 Therefore, it is necessary that proper health guidance be provided by her physician during her visit.
 Moreover, it is important to keep the pregnant woman's life active in order to promote good health, not only for her but also for the baby inside her.

-Physical conditions like blood pressure, weight and health status is usually monitored during the pregnant woman's prenatal doctors visits.
+Physical conditions like blood pressure, weight and health status is usually monitored during a woman's prenatal doctors visits.
 For this reason, it is significant to note that exercise can be the number one factor in order to keep these aspects in good condition.
 As the health experts contend, adequate physical and emotional information is needed by a pregnant woman to prepare herself for delivery.
 She needs practical health messages in keeping herself and the baby healthy.
-Hence, for mothers or would-be mothers who are not yet aware why they should exert some effort in engaging into moderate, normal exercise, here is a list of some of its benefits so that you will be able to understand the reason why pregnant women have to exercise regularly:
+Hence, for mothers or would-be mothers who are not yet aware why they should put some effort in engaging into moderate, normal exercise, here is a list of some of its benefits so they are able to understand the reason regular exercise is recommended:

 Defiance against Fatigue